-St. Francis Neighborhood Center (SFNC), in the Spring of 2009, established an after school youth development program called The Power Project.
+St. Francis Neighborhood Center (SFNC), in the Spring of 2009, established an after school youth development and family stability program called The Power Project.

-The Power Project consists of three major components: education, mentoring and the arts.
-This program provides disadvantaged youth living below poverty in the Reservoir Hill neighborhood, ages 5 to 15, with the opportunity to receive academic enrichment, one-on-one tutoring, attend educational seminars and workshops, participate in our dance, art and music groups, and establish valuable relationships with caring and responsible individuals who will serve as positive role models in their lives.
+The Power Project consists of three major components: education, mentoring, the arts, and human services.
+This program provides disadvantaged youth and families living below poverty in the Reservoir Hill neighborhood, ages 5 to 18, with the opportunity to receive academic enrichment, one-on-one tutoring, attend educational seminars and workshops, participate in our dance, art and music groups, and establish valuable relationships with caring and responsible individuals who will serve as positive role models in their lives.

 The Power Project is getting some nice results.
 This is based on the children's grades, assessments, behavior, and our External Evaluation results.

 SFNC administers an in house academic at the beginning and end of each school year or summer program that measures their ELA and Math skills.
 These assessments are in line with Baltimore City Public Schools curriculum (K-12).

 Our goals are to improve report card grades, behavior, and have consistent attendance.
 Each child creates a Power Plan with their family.
 This is their career path for the future.
 We even have a family meeting to discuss in their home, and provide a caseworker to assist with resources and services needed to promote family stability.